Ghost (soundtrack)

 Ghost is the official soundtrack, on the Milan Records label, of the 1990 Academy Award- and Golden Globe-winning film Ghost starring Patrick Swayze, Demi Moore and Whoopi Goldberg (who won the Academy Award for Best Supporting Actress for her role as "Oda Mae Brown" in this film) and Tony Goldwyn.
-The score was composed by Maurice Jarre.
+The score composed by Maurice Jarre contains traditional orchestra and electronic instruments.

 The album was nominated for the Academy Award for Best Original Score.